Feline Leukemia Virus (FeLV)

 What makes CatDX testing unique?

-With FeLV transmitted by saliva, CatDX tests for the presence of the virus directly in the Saliva.
-Our test is capable of detecting as little as 10 viruses, ensuring an accurate and affordable result.
+With FeLV transmitted by saliva, CatDX FAST-LV is designed to detect the virus directly in the Saliva.
+Our test is capable of detecting as little as 90 copies of virus products (RNA), providing an accurate, sensitive, and specific test.